-Today in Tedium: In an era when HGTV has turned home repair into a lasting form of light entertainment and figures like Property Brothers Jonathan and Drew Scott and Fixer Upper power couple Chip and Joanna Gaines into big-name public figures and experts at monetizing their names and work, it’s worth remembering the foundation for this approach—specifically, the home-repair experts that came before.
+Today in Tedium: In an era when HGTV has turned home repair into a lasting form of light entertainment and figures like Fixer Upper power couple Chip and Joanna Gaines into big-name public figures and experts at monetizing their names and work (complete with their own cable channel!), it’s worth remembering the foundation for this approach—specifically, the home-repair experts that came before.
 One of those experts is a guy by the name of Bob Vila.
 Vila is from a different era, first making his name in public television, but his success created a situation that reverberates deeply in the world of sponsorship and advertising.
 Today’s Tedium talks about how Bob Vila became a capitalist. — Ernie @ Tedium

 How Bob Vila became the face of home repair